zhangqianhui/CnnForAndroid/README.md

 [protobuf](https://github.com/google/protobuf)

 #Supporting Caffe model

 tiny-cnn provide the caffe-convertor.cpp to support the caffe model.The project also support the caffe model from  compiling the caffe_convertor and protobuf.

 #For Gender Recogniton

  this project also provide a sample for caffe model to distingguish man from woman also called gender recognition.

- 1.Where from Training data?
+ 1.Where from training data?

  	MORPH Album 2 [4].
  	the test accuracy is 90.01% in my caffe's net.

  2.the net of caffe ?

- 3.How to train yourself caffe model?
+ 3.How to train yourself caffe's model?

  	(1)Please using caffe and train your model.
  	(2)then replace  /assets/tinyfile//.caffemodel and /assets/tinyfile/*.protobuf file/.